Spiritualist Pioneering Mediums

 Horatio and William Eddy were the sons of a poor family who farmed a smallholding in Chittenden, in the State of Vermont.
 They were typical of the hard-working, weather-beaten, rough farmers of the time.

 Upon investigating the family tree to ascertain any psychic inheritance, Colonel Olcott discovered that the brothers’ grandmother, four times removed, had been burned as a witch in the Salem trials of 1692.
 Because of this ‘demonic’ ancestry, the boys bore marks of torture perpetrated upon them by their father in order to cure them of their diabolical powers.
-Once, when one boy fell into a state of trance, his father poured boiling water over him and placed a red-hot coal on his head, scarring him for life.
+Once, when one boy fell into a state of trance, his father poured boiling water over him and placed a lump of red-hot coal on his head, scarring him for life.

 The Eddy brothers’ mediumship produced rappings, movement of objects, painting in oils and watercolors under influence, prophecy, speaking in strange tongues, healing, clairvoyance, automatic writing, psychometry, and fully materialized forms.
 When Olcott stayed for the 10 week period, he witnessed, and spoke to, 400 materialized spirit forms.
 It is interesting to note that the guide who appeared the most often, a giant Native American Indian called Santum was measured and found to be 6’3” while the medium, William Eddy, was a mere 5’9”.

 Horatio’s mediumship was different from that of William’s.
 A cloth screen was fixed up and Horatio sat in front of it, in good light, with one of the audience sitting with him, holding his hand.
-Behind the screen was placed various musical instruments which began to play of their own accord; materialized hands appeared over the edge of the screen.
+Behind the screen was placed various musical instruments that began to play of their own accord; materialized hands appeared over the edge of the screen.

 When Horatio held a seance in the dark, a full tribe of Native Americans would appear and do a war dance in the available space, with whoops and yells and accompanied by the musical instruments present.